You did the assessments. You have the data. But how do you decide if the lagging skills should be a goal area, an accommodation, or a modification?

 What areas of the curriculum are impacted by the student's disability?

-Then, I go through each item on my list and ask...
+Then, I go through each item I listed and ask...

 Can we put an accommodation or modification in place to remove this hurdle to the curriculum?